vuejs/docs/src/guide/built-ins/teleport.md

 ## Multiple Teleports on the Same Target

-A common use case scenario would be a reusable `<Modal>` component of which there might be multiple instances active at the same time.
+A common use case would be a reusable `<Modal>` component, with the potential for multiple instances to be active at the same time.
 For this kind of scenario, multiple `<Teleport>` components can mount their content to the same target element.
 The order will be a simple append - later mounts will be located after earlier ones within the target element.

 Given the following usage: